-I recently finished up inpatient (internal) medicine and it was my absolute favorite rotation so far.
-I was really worried about it going into the rotation – internal medicine can be very stressful and the medicine can be very complex – but I ended up having a wonderful time and learning SO much!
-I was at a hospital in lower socioeconomic area of DC, which means that my patients had a lot of medical co-morbidities and that was daunting at first, but my preceptors were very enthusiastic about teaching.
-I was able to handle my own set of patients almost entirely on my own with very minimal direction by my preceptors.
+Internal medicine can be very stressful and the medicine can be very complex – so I was really worried about how I would do going into the rotation, but I ended up having a wonderful time and learning SO much!
+I was at a hospital in lower socioeconomic area of DC, which means that my patients had a lot of medical co-morbidities and weren’t regularly getting care.
+That was daunting at first, but my preceptors were very enthusiastic about teaching.
+At the end of my rotation, I was able to handle my own set of patients almost entirely on my own with very minimal direction by my preceptors.
 It really did wonders for my confidence and I feel like I learned so much.

 Pocket Medicine: Internal Medicine: I thought that this was one of the best resources I could have used, and I used it multiple times a day, every day.
 The book tackles the diagnosis and treatment of the most common disorders in cardiology, pulmonary medicine, gastroenterology, nephrology, hematology-oncology, infectious diseases, endocrinology, rheumatology, and neurology.
 All of these coincide really well with the areas on the PAEA end of rotation exam topics.
 Within each section, the book’s break down important diseases.
 And then for the disease, the book presents you with the background, clinical manifestations and diagnosis, treatment, and complications of that disease.
 One thing I really like about this book is that they credit the article they got the information from, so if you need to know a little more in-depth information, you can go check out the article